PLOS/ambraproject/Quickstart-Guide.md

 # Introduction

 This Quickstart guide provides instructions for setting up a new instance of the Ambra stack.

-These instructions work for OS and linux systems, we have not tried to install it in windows environments.
+These instructions are targeted at Linux and iOS systems.
+We have not tried to install it in Windows environments.

 # Table of Contents: